Graduate Required Courses

 Mark Wamble - CLub life: strategies for an urban compound

 For the duration of the semester this studio will address the design of an Urban Compound.
 The idea of a compound, urban or otherwise, is shaped by the organization of diverse activities distributed across discreet zones within a single site and with limited orientation to the outside.
-Often, these activities are arranged with a strong inward orientation to one another by way of a common space, or spaces, designed to mediate their interaction.
-The site for the compound is near the intersection of Richmond Avenue and Kirby Drive in Houston, Texas.
+Often, these activities are arranged with a strong inward focus by way of a common space, or set of spaces designed to mediate the interaction of internal activities.
+The site for the compound you will design is near the intersection of Bissonnet Street and Kirby Drive in Houston, Texas.
 The program for the Urban Compound is a day-to-night club called Club Life.
 Theoretical issues engaged by the design of this compound will relate urban continuity to architectural form, and architectural form to a saturated leisure program operating around the clock.
-Each of these issues will invoke the need for students to claim a new and relevant definition of edge, developed to manage spatial relationships at both the interior and exterior edges of the site.
-The design of an Urban Compound requires the architect to address two questions central to the formulation of any compound of structures situated within the limits of a city: what formal arrangements create an interior precinct oriented toward sets of internal programs and purposes, and what determines the outer urban edge of a project where external forces are identified and addressed, connecting the interior precinct to a broader continuity.
+Each of these issues will invoke the need for students to claim a new and relevant definition of architectural edge, developed to manage spatial relationships at both the interior and exterior limits of the site.

 Arch 504 - Core Design Studio IV